TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-applying-computer-settings.md

 ## **Boot error found for your virtual machine <!--$vmname-->[vmname]<!--/$vmname-->:**
 We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because we could not find an operation system.

 Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBlade.id.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
 For this issue, the screenshot would reflect the error code **An operating system wasn't found.
 Try disconnecting any drivers that don't contain an operating system.
 Press Ctrl+Alt+Del to restart**.
 This may also help you diagnose future issues and determine if a boot error is the cause.<br>
 <!--/issueDescription-->

 ## **Recommended Steps**

 1. [Stop the VM and create a snapshot](https://github.com/Azure/azure-support-scripts/tree/master/VMRecovery/ResourceManager)
 2. Run [New-AzureRMRescueVM.ps1](https://github.com/Azure/azure-support-scripts/blob/master/VMRecovery/ResourceManager/New-AzureRMRescueVM.ps1)
-3. Disable the policy or disable the service which startup account is causing the deadlock.
+3. Disable the policy or disable the service that is causing the deadlock:

-    1. Open the registry editor: ''REGEDIT''
+    1. Open the registry editor: `REGEDIT`
     2. Highlight the key HKEY_LOCAL_MACHINE and select File\Load Hive from the menu
-    3. Browse to the file \windows\system32\config\BROKENSOFTWARE  Note: This route should be searched on the data disk which is the copy of the affected Machine.
+    3. Browse to the file `\windows\system32\config\BROKENSOFTWARE`.
+Note: This route should be searched on the data disk which is the copy of the affected Machine.
-    4. Navigate to the following key and validate if the CleanupProfile key exist and what is its value.
-If the key doesn't exist then the CleanupProfile policy is not setup so this is not your scenario.
+    4. Navigate to the following key and validate if the CleanupProfile key exists.
+If the key doesn't exist, the CleanupProfile policy is not setup so this is not your scenario.
 Continue to Step 5.
-If the key exist it means that the Cleanup profile policy is setup and its value represent the retention policy in days they have setup.
+If the key exists, it means that the Cleanup profile policy is set up and the value represents the retention policy in days.

 ```
  REG DELETE "HKLM\BROKENSOFTWARE\?Policies\Microsoft\Windows\System" /v CleanupProfiles /f